azdavis/azdavis.net/posts/define-pl-01.md

 ### Stepping: $e \rightarrow e'$

-Next, we define what expressions are not "done" evaluating, and furthermore, we define what they evaluate to.
-Or rather, we define how their evaluation "progresses".
+Next, we define what expressions are not done evaluating, and furthermore, we define what they evaluate to.
+Or rather, we define how their evaluation progresses.

-The second dynamics judgement, $e \rightarrow e'$, read as "$e$ steps to $e'$", holds when the expression $e$ "takes a step" to another expression, $e'$.
+The second dynamics judgement, $e \rightarrow e'$, read as "$e$ steps to $e'$", holds when the expression $e$ takes a step to another expression, $e'$.

 In Hatsugen, the only expressions that can take a step are if-expressions.